rayed-therap/human-activity-recognition-smartwartch/README.md

 4. Standing
 5. Climbing stairs

-I wish to preprocess the data into sequences of length 60 (corresponding to 3 seconds of data) using the triaxial accelerometer and gyroscope readings as features (6 in total) and train a LSTM network.
-I am chosing an LSTM network because I believe it will be able to learn the patterns inherent in these activities and hence, be a more robust classifier as opposed to statistical models such as Decision Trees and SVMs.
-Furthermore, I hope to use this model for other downstream tasks such as human identification in the future [4].
+I will preprocess the data into sequences of length 60 (corresponding to 3 seconds of data) using the triaxial accelerometer and gyroscope readings as features (6 in total) and train a LSTM network.
+I am chosing an LSTM network because I believe it will be able to learn the patterns inherent in these activities and hence, be a more robust classifier as opposed to statistical models such as Decision Trees and SVMs which historically have difficulties with time-series data.

 ## Metrics
 The metric for this task is accuracy.
 Since, it is a multi-class classification task with a balanced dataset, a simple accuracy score will suffice to measure the model's performance.
 Accuracy is defined as follows: